NOTE: Blog updated in February 2021 with additional influence marketing examples

 Side by side with weekly product drops comes Mejuri’s adoption of a diverse and fully realized influencer strategy.

-Beside big name celebrities the brand gets to promote their products (like Oprah Winfrey sporting their gold hoop and pearl earrings) the brand regularly works with micro-influencers and “regular women” since its inception.
+Besides big-name celebrities, the brand gets to promote their products (like Oprah Winfrey sporting their gold hoop and pearl earrings); the brand regularly works with micro-influencers and “regular women” since its inception.

 And considering that 75% of Mejuri’s sales come from women buying themselves jewelry, a rarity in the industry, it seems to be working.